 I’m wondering how Ted Roden, the founder, does it.
-Maybe he’s secretly doing all this himself, enslaved an army of extra-terrestrials that work via a time-warp portal, or found a way to recruit intelligent, cheerful housemoms.
+Maybe he’s secretly doing all this himself, enslaved an army of extra-terrestrials that work via a time-warp portal, or found a way to recruit intelligent, cheerful house moms.
 I’m guessing it’s the latter, though I have seen one guy respond.
-Ted has replied a couple times to my messages — so we know he’s watching.
+Ted has replied a couple of times to my messages — so we know he’s watching.
 Maybe he’ll leave a comment here!

 I’m not going to repeat everything on their website — the features of their system, clever examples of how FH can give you time back, or how successful their company is by delivering service so WOW that I have to write about it here.
 But others gladly write about them, too.

 - You can kick back and relax — they can handle any task that doesn’t require physically being there.
-For example, they posted an ad to Craigslist to help me find a maid.
+For example, they posted an ad on Craigslist to help me find a maid.
 Then they followed up on the references to make sure they were legit.

 - It pays for itself in one use.
 Just one emergency, one business trip saved, or an embarrassing moment avoided.

-- They integrate with basecamp.
+- They integrate with Basecamp.
 I still prefer just sending an email to email@example.com, which automatically recognizes me.